Vercel provides a menu with shortcuts, called the Command Menu, to navigate through the dashboard and perform common actions using only the keyboard.

-Whereas, if you're looking at your Personal Account instead, you will not be offered that option because Personal Accounts don't support collaborating.
+Whereas, if you're on a Hobby plan instead, you will not be offered that option because Hobby plans don't support collaborating.

 In addition to ⌘ + K (instead of ⌘, use Ctrl on Windows or Linux) for opening the overview of the Command Menu, Vercel also offers direct keyboard shortcuts for some of the commonly used actions: